RENANZG/My-Debian-GNU-Linux/README.md

 $ sudo mokutil --import /var/lib/shim-signed/mok/MOK.der # prompts for one-time password

 ```
-You will be asked for a one-time <b>password (remember and type it correctly)</b>, you will just use it to confirm your key selection in the next step, so choose any.
+You will be asked for a one-time <b>password (remember and type it correctly)</b>, you will just use it to confirm your key selection in the next step (you won't need this password beyond this point, though) , so choose any.

 <b>5.Restart and Verify</b>